-There are no changed conditions to land use and development or regulations associated with this proposed ordinance.
-HARC, in the course of the conduct of its duties has found the need to have more clear and effective signage ordinance that will promote and protect the historic integrity of the nationally recognized district.
+There are no changed conditions or regulations associated with this proposed ordinance.
+HARC, in the course of the conduct of its duties has found that modifications to the Guidelines as suggested will support and promote historic preservation in the City.